Joining metals is never an easy task. Welding has been the conventional joining method for the past ten years or so because it is strong, very strong.

 Changing the joining method is never an easy task, we understand that.

-- they are the cheapest of the three joining methods
+- They are often the cheapest joining method

 So, you know that mechanical fasteners will work to join the metal.
 You also know that adhesives can provide an equally strong bond as welding.